simon3z/visionpdftext/README.md

 Details about section 1...
 ```

+## Tested Models

+This project has been tested with the vision capability of **Gemma 3 4B** and **Gemma 3 12B** running locally.
+The same prompt and workflow work across these models, producing consistent Markdown output.

 ## Environment Variables

 You can set the following environment variables instead of passing them on the command line: